ARCHAEOLOGICAL EXCAVATIONS IN DELPHI LATE MYCENAEAN SETTLEMENT

-Introduction to the current state-of-the-art of modern archaeological excavations and trends (cyberarchaeology, Archaeometry, Excavation techniques, the archaeology of the area)
+Introduction to the current state-of-the-art of modern archaeological excavations and trends (digital archaeology, archaeometry, excavation techniques, conservation lab in situ, the archaeology of the area)

-12 days excavation, measurements, lab processing of finds
+21 days excavation, measurements, lab processing of finds, classroom lectures

-1 day museum and sanctuary of Delphi guiding and educational touring in adjacent areas around Delphi and Corinthian Gulf
+1-day museum and sanctuary of Delphi guiding and educational touring & 1-day educational visits in adjacent areas around Delphi and Corinthian Gulf

 Particular emphasis will be given to practical professional experience.
 Students will have a great experience and form strong bonds with their peers on a field program.
 For this reason our Programme offers something more than a great academic course; including special opportunities and experiences in situ and in storage lab.